4Freye/panelsplit/README.md

 For more examples and detailed usage instructions, refer to the [examples](examples) directory in this repository.

+## Background
+Work on panelsplit started at [EconAI](https://www.linkedin.com/company/econ-ai/) in December 2023 and has been under active development since then.

 ## Contributing

 Contributions to PanelSplit are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on GitHub.